Even in the most frustrating, hopeless, boring, grief-filled days of the pandemic, California families found slivers of joy.

 “It does help when I talk to my dad through video calls, but it would be better if it was in person.
 There is [only] so much the video call can do for us as a family,” said Elena.

-“Sometimes a physical presence would be greatly preferred over just a video call,” added Elvira.
+“Sometimes a physical presence would be greatly preferred over just a video call,” added Nathan.

-“Some tips I can offer to others is to eat a good amount and to exercise for an hour of the day to keep themselves healthy,” said Elvira.
+“Some tips I can offer to others is to eat a good amount and to exercise for an hour of the day to keep themselves healthy,” said Nathan.

 “What I recommend to get through these times are to find hobbies or keep doing things that make you happy since you’ll feel much better after doing those activities.
 Try new things to entertain yourself and interact with your family,” said Ignacio.